microsoft/PartnerResources/_docs/Skilling/academies.md

 # Academies

-Welcome to **Academies**!
-Each Academy is crafted for a specific technology or solution, such as AI/ML, security, and analytics.
+Welcome to **Academies!** Each Academy is crafted for a specific technology or solution, such as AI/ML, security, and analytics.
 Within each academy, you'll find a collection of expert-level sessions, demonstrations, and other critical resources centered on the chosen topic.

 The latest content across **all Academies**: